wesley-ruedebusch/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 - [ ] Mention two parts of Express that you learned about this week.
+    Express is a light framework that sits on top of Node.js making it easier to create web apps and services.
 - [ ] Describe Middleware?
+    Middleware gets request and response objects, and when specified, triggers some action.
 - [ ] Describe a Resource?
+    Is a thing that the application cares about like the Users, Returns, Clients.
 - [ ] What can the API return to help clients know if a request was successful?
+    Resource Code
 - [ ] How can we partition our application into sub-applications?
+    Using middleware for the API that will handle the JSON based API, core browser based usage, and the errors.
 ## Minimum Viable Product

 - [ ] Configure an _npm script_ named _"server"_ that will execute your code using _nodemon_.
 Make _nodemon_ be a development time dependency only, it shouldn't be deployed to production.